 When money is tight, like it is now, every penny needs to go where you plan for it to go.
-Even the smallest miscalculation of a project’s costs, for example, can have a devastating cascading effect if it soaks up money you needed for other purposes.
+Even the smallest miscalculation of a project’s costs can have a devastating, cascading effect if it soaks up money you needed for other purposes.

-Stretched loss prevention budgets put a premium on developing—and delivering to senior management—a project cost estimation that is (1) comprehensive, (2) well documented, (3) accurate, and (4) credible.
+Stretched loss prevention budgets put a premium on developing—and delivering to senior management—a project cost estimation that is:

-How can you ensure that they meet that lofty goal?
+How can you ensure that estimations meet that lofty goal?
 Best practices developed by government researchers and shared by security and LP industry leaders can help.
-These tips may help you to assess the completeness of a project’s cost estimate, either when conducting your own estimate or evaluating the sufficiency of an estimate developed by a consultant or integrator.
+These tips may help you to assess the completeness of a project cost estimation, either when conducting your own estimate or evaluating the sufficiency of an estimate developed by a consultant or integrator.